Collins avenue hotel, Mediterranean Revival.

 This is a 2-story domestic building in the Mediterranean Revival style built in 1924.
+The building is irregular in plan.
 The structural system is concrete block stucco.
 The foundation is reinforced concrete.
 Exterior walls are stucco.
 Windows are replacement aluminum single-hung sashes.
 No porch.
 Cut-corner entry on the northeast corner of Collins Avenue and 6th street; Doorway with thin fixed rectangular window above and arched frame around that; Arch ornamented in relief blocks.
 There is a two-story, rear, extension addition.
 Two-story extension on the east side complements, but does not copy, original design.

 * Date source: Miami-Dade County Property Appraiser